Association for Promotion of International Cooperation

 Former "South Sea Islands"

 Japan governed the Micronesian region for 31 years (1914-1945) as a mandated territory of the League of Nations.
-Because of this historical background, Japan and the region have had a close relationship.
-Even after the region declared independence as three countriesnations (Republic of Palau, Federated States of Micronesia, Republic of Marshall Islands), strong bonds have existed between Japan and these three nations in various aspects such as politics, economy and culture.
+This shared historical background has fostered a close relationship between Japan and the region.
+Even after the region declared independence as three separate countries (Republic of Palau, Federated States of Micronesia, Republic of Marshall Islands), strong bonds have remained between them and Japan in various aspects such as politics, economy and culture.

 School building built by a Japanese company

-The building of Xavier High School was originally a telecommunication facility of the former Japanese Navy built in 1938 by a Japanese construction company from Yokohama “Mabuchi Construction Corporation”, which was called Mabuchi-gumi at that time.
+The building which houses Xavier High School was originally a telecommunication facility of the former Japanese Navy, built in 1938 by the "Mabuchi Construction Corporation", Japanese construction company from Yokohama, which was formally called Mabuchi-gumi.
 The school building was wholly repaired by the company without compensation in 2008.

 Greetings from the President of APIC